Loading...

 By fostering interdisciplinary collaboration, this workshop aims to advance scientific debate, inspire new research directions, and contribute to a deeper understanding of the evolving emotional fabric of society.

-The event will be held at Mercure Conacul Cozieni, approximately 20 km from the center of Bucharest, Romania.
+The event will be held during 24-25 June 2025 at Mercure Conacul Cozieni, approximately 20 km from the center of Bucharest, Romania, and it will gather a select group of participants by invitation only.

 Posted on: 14/04/2025